OpenConextApps/php-voot-provider/README.md

 * SAML authentication support ([simpleSAMLphp](http://www.simplesamlphp.org))
 * BrowserID support (almost)

+# Requirements
+The installation requirements on Fedora/CentOS can be installed like this:

+    $ su -c 'yum install php-pdo php httpd'

+On Debian/Ubuntu:

+    $ sudo apt-get install php5-sqlite

 # Installation
 The project includes an install script that downloads the required dependencies and sets the permissions for the directories to write to and fixes SELinux